slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Being pacifist in face of wolves is the source of endless tragedy."
 -- vox populi*

+> *"He who fights with monsters might take care lest he thereby become a monster.
+And if you gaze for long into an abyss, the abyss gazes also into you."
+-- Friedrich Nietzsche [1844]*

 > *"A violent man will die a violent death."
 -- Lao Tzu [-571]*